 Secured an award of more than $8.5 million in damages for a client in the largest ever verdict against the New Jersey Department of Transportation (NJDOT).
 The trial judge’s decision reinforced a contractor’s right to equitable adjustment and to receive pre-judgment interest.
 The trial judge also found that NJDOT had breached the implied covenant of good faith and fair dealing and that NJDOT was not allowed to assert a “no damage for delay” provision.

 With more than 40 years of construction litigation experience, Mike has been involved in some of the largest construction projects in the United States.
 He has participated in well over 200 trials, mediations, and arbitrations across the country and internationally, representing contractors, engineers, architects, owners, and subcontractors.
 Mike has particular experience in matters involving the construction of tunnels, subways, bridges, airports, sewers, foundations, marine, sub-aqueous, and other heavy construction.

 Mike is a prominent figure in the construction industry and is involved in several industry and legal organizations.
-He serves as General Counsel to the Construction Industry Advancement Program of New Jersey (CIAP), a multi-faceted industry organization representing contractors, owners, engineers, and labor.
+He serves as general counsel to the Construction Industry Advancement Program of New Jersey (CIAP), a multi-faceted industry organization representing contractors, owners, engineers, and labor.
 Mike is one of only a few attorneys to be named a member of the Moles, a prestigious national organization devoted to heavy and underground construction.
 In 2017 he was appointed a Trustee of the Moles and Program Chairman.
 Mike also helped to establish the Moles Charitable Foundation, Inc. and was one of the initial Board Members and General Counsel of the Foundation.
 In addition, he is a founding board member and former president of the AGC of New Jersey Scholarship Foundation, which gives scholarships to deserving students.

 Throughout his career, Mike has authored various major legislation, including changes to the “One-Call” system and the New Jersey Public Utilities Relocation Act.
 He has also drafted amendments to the New Jersey Contractual Liability Act to provide for interest and later, for Equitable Adjustments and testified before the New Jersey Assembly regarding the same issue.